Music A Level

 FUTURE PROSPECTS

 The arts are a major British export and careers are many and varied for those who have studied A level music.
-These include, but are not limited to: Careers in Composition
+These include, but are not limited to careers in composition, music technology, engineering, music therapy and music performance.